+For the Year Ended December 31

-Line Item Related Party Category For the Year Ended December 31, 2023 Accounts receivable Related party in substance Others \$ 146 d.
-Compensation of key management personnel
+Line Item Related Party Category 2024 2023

+Accounts receivable Related party in substance Others \$ \$ 146

 The outstanding trade receivables from related parties are unsecured.
 For the year ended December 31, 2023, no impairment loss was recognized for trade receivables from related parties.